MPOcanes/MPO624-2018/SETUP_EMAILS.md

   * So I will use (home)/Jupyter/GitHubForks/MPO624-2018.

 ----------------------
-## For unidata-python-workshop setup (a professional launch into jupyter-python)
+## 3. Let's install and launch jupyter-python, from unidata-python-workshop

 * Basically, follow the istructions at https://unidata.github.io/unidata-python-workshop/installation.html

    * install miniconda3 (the basic system, easily expanded) or anaconda (the big package with more than we need) from anaconda.com.
 The 3 refers to Python3.
 Python2 is deprecated soon.